 Equity instruments assets are valued internally using the earnings multiple valuation method based on the latest available accounts for the companies in which we hold shares.
 Details are shown in note 40.
-Where that data is not available, they are valued at cost.
 (Level 3 in the fair value hierarchy).

-Investments held at amortised cost of £264 million (£280.3 million in 2021/22) consist of bank, building society and local authority investments which are held solely for payment of principal and interest and a business model to collect contractual cash flows.
+Investments held at amortised cost of £229.6 million (£264 million in 2022/23) consist of bank, building society and local authority investments which are held solely for payment of principal and interest and a business model to collect contractual cash flows.
 The carrying amount and fair value consist of the principal amount and accrued interest to 31 March.

-Assets held at fair value through profit and loss of £39.4 million (£43.9 million in 2021/22) are made up of two funds: Threadneedle Social Bond Fund and CCLA Property Fund.
+Assets held at fair value through profit and loss of £39.9 million (£39.4 million in 2022/23) are made up of two funds: Threadneedle Social Bond Fund and CCLA Property Fund.
 At 31 March 2020 the CCLA Property Fund was gated (meaning no investors could withdraw from the fund) by the Fund manager, as a result of the Covid-19 pandemic and its effects on the accurate valuation of the property portfolios it held.
 This meant we were unable to request for these funds to be cashed in and we re-categorised the CCLA as a long-term investment.
 Whilst the fund is no longer gated the cost of requesting the funds in the short-term means that we have determined that this investment should remain as a long-term investment.
 The carrying amount and fair value are based on unit prices provided through fund manager statements.